 O2 | 12 month contract | 40GB data | Unlimited minutes & texts | £25 per month

 This O2 deal will cost you £25 a month and includes a very decent 40GB of data a month, along with unlimited minutes and texts.
-Whilst, it’s £5 more than the Vodafone 100GB deal above, if O2 coverage is better that Vodafone’s where you live, then this is the better option.
+If O2 coverage is better than Three’s where you live, then this is the better option.
 And you get access to O2 Priority perks.

 Get this deal from O2

 EE | 12 month contract | 50GB data | Unlimited minutes & texts | £27 per month

 This deal from EE includes a massive amount of extras alongside the 50GB of data, unlimited minutes and texts.
 You also get 6 months free Apple Music, 6 months free Amazon Prime Video and 3 months free BT Sport.